My Monster Secret: Supporting characters

-Introduced as a demon, Karen is actually a fallen angel who lost her halo, which Akane uses as a light bulb without her knowledge.
-Honest and gentle to a fault, her attempts to be demonic are often seen as angelic, though annoying.
-She was Genjirou and Touko's classmate, and is the current student council president, having retained the position for over 20 years at the request of Akane.
+Introduced as a demon, Karen is a fallen angel who lost her halo, which Akane uses as a light bulb without her knowledge.
+Honest and gentle to a fault, her attempts to be demonic are often seen as angelic yet annoying.
+She was Genjirō and Tōko's classmate, as well as current student council president, having retained the position for over 20 years at the request of Akane.
 Her feathers can invoke one of the seven deadly sins in whoever gets stuck with them.